The Unhealthiest Snack Foods, According to Science

 See, most of the flavored yogurts used are packed with sugar, and then you add in all the toppings, such as granola, and you've just exceeded your sugar intake for the entire day.
 All of that sugar you're consuming can promote unhealthy gut bacteria and eating too much sugar has been linked to weight gain.
 Instead, munch of any of these best low-sugar yogurts that are approved by nutritionists when your snack craving hits for a much healthier option.

-According to a study in the Annals of Nutrition and Metabolism, those who had oatmeal for breakfast were fuller for longer, less hunger, and consumer fewer calories at lunch compared to those who had a serving of corn flakes.
+According to a study in the Annals of Nutrition and Metabolism, those who had oatmeal for breakfast were fuller for longer, less hungry, and consumed fewer calories at lunch compared to those who had a serving of corn flakes.
 Empty calories are doing nothing for you.

 Pretzels on the surface seem like they're a better option than potato chips.
 Allow us to burst that bubble right now for you!
 Like potato chips, pretzels are loaded up with salt.
 Salty foods not only contribute to water weight, but as one study published in the Journal of Nutrition uncovered, salt actually confuses the biological processes that tell you when you're full.
 So you'll end up eating more, which obviously then leads to weight gain.